Brent Spence Bridge: Planned companion bridge

-In 2021, an upgrade or replacement of the Brent Spence Bridge was prioritized in the American Jobs Plan, which was later reworked into the Infrastructure Investment and Jobs Act.
+In 2021, an upgrade or replacement of the Brent Spence Bridge was prioritized in the American Jobs Plan, which was later reworked into the Infrastructure Investment and Jobs Act signed into law by President Joe Biden on November 15, 2021.
 With potential funding thus in place, refining the plan in conversation with local stakeholders progressed more rapidly.
 By late spring 2022, while the bridge design and location of Alternative I was largely maintained, the traffic design plan had been replaced by three updated concepts, known as M, W, and S, with Concept W, an alternative developed in 2015 which would separate local and through traffic by placing all I-71 and I-75 traffic on the new bridge and limit traffic on the existing bridge to local traffic only, emerging as the favored option.
 Concept W also calls for returning the existing Brent Spence Bridge to the original design of three lanes in each direction, with the original wider shoulders.
 It was this plan that Kentucky and Ohio moved forward with in their application for federal funding.

-Approved and Funded Plan
+Approved and funded plan

-On December 29, 2022, a federal funding package of $1.6 billion received final approval.
-The plan calls for keeping the bridge and reconfiguring it for local traffic only.
-The plan includes building a new, yet to be named, accompanying bridge to be used as express path for highway traffic through the downtown Cincinnati and Covington corridor.
-Construction on the bridge is to begin in 2023 and is expected to take six years to complete.
-According to this timeline, the new bridge and reconfigured Brent Spence Bridge will open for traffic in 2029.
+On December 29, 2022, the Biden administration signed a federal funding package of $1.6 billion to help repair the bridge.
+The plan calls for reconfiguring the existing bridge for local traffic only.
+The plan includes building a new, yet to be named, companion bridge to be used as an express path for highway traffic through the downtown Cincinnati and Covington corridor.
+Construction on the bridge is to begin in 2025 and is expected to take eight years to complete.
+According to this timeline, the new bridge and reconfigured Brent Spence Bridge will open for traffic in 2032.
+In May 2024, the Federal Highway Administration approved the environmental assessment submitted by the Kentucky Transportation Cabinet and the Ohio Department of Transportation, allowing the project to proceed to the final design phase.

+Because the new bridge project will require rerouting sections of I-75, in early 2024 city officials proposed minor changes to the plan to include revisions to the surface-level street grid.
+This would allow the Queensgate neighborhood, largely razed in the 1960s as part of slum clearance and urban renewal, to be reconnected to downtown Cincinnati.
+In late May 2024, this proposal, along with other minor changes, was approved.

+On June 18, 2025, Ohio governor Mike DeWine and Kentucky governor Andy Beshear announced that the design of the companion bridge would be a cable-stayed bridge, with independently supported decks so that steel structures would not be necessary between them.